 The First Day

-- Look for written instructions from the Decedent regarding funeral and burial arrangements.
+- Look for written instructions from the person who died regarding funeral and burial arrangements.
 Pay attention to any religious preferences.

-- If the decedent wished to donate body parts and tissue, get in touch with a hospital.
+- If they wished to donate body parts and tissue, get in touch with a hospital.

 - Notify family and friends and delegate some responsibilities to them.

-- Find out if the Decedent belonged to a burial or memorial society that makes special arrangements for a funeral, such as a religious burial society or a military honor guard.
+- Find out if they belonged to a burial or memorial society that makes special arrangements for a funeral, such as a religious burial society or a military honor guard.

 - Contact a funeral home concerning burial or cremation arrangements.